termsurf/base-book/text/introduction.md

 ## Drawbacks

-Some of the drawbacks to BaseLink are:
+Some of the drawbacks to BaseNote are:

 1. **Verbosity**.
-For much of data modeling, BaseLink is quite consise (such as writing classes).
+For much of data modeling, BaseNote is quite consise (such as writing classes).
 But for writing programs and the implementations of functions, because it doesn't have all the short operators and requires extra keywords, it is not as concise in this